Explore opportunities to own Notion stock before and during the Notion IPO when it arrives. Get access to select pre-IPO startups at Equitybee.

 How to Buy Notion Stock

 Notion stock is not publicly traded today.
-However, investors can explore pre-IPO opportunities and attempt to participate in the Notion IPO.
+However, investors can explore pre-IPO opportunities to acquire shares and attempt to participate in the Notion IPO if the company decides to go public.

-Most investors will need to wait until the IPO is complete to invest.
+Most investors will need to wait until the IPO is complete before investing.

 Here are four potential ways to invest in Notion stock before, during, and after the IPO.